[Metadatalibrarians] Certificate in XML and RDF-Based Systems

 You can register for all six courses in the certificate program, at a 10%

 discount ($945 for the six courses).
-The "Register" button on the web page
+You can do that here:

 Robert Chavez holds a PhD in Classical Studies from Indiana University.